awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetLabelDetection.md

 Type: Array of [LabelDetection](API_LabelDetection.md) objects

  ** [NextToken](#API_GetLabelDetection_ResponseSyntax) **   <a name="rekognition-GetLabelDetection-response-NextToken"></a>
-If the response is truncated, Rekognition Video returns this token that you can use in the subsequent request to retrieve the next set of labels\.
+If the response is truncated, Amazon Rekognition Video returns this token that you can use in the subsequent request to retrieve the next set of labels\.
 Type: String
 Length Constraints: Maximum length of 255\.